 - A copy of the written notification of concerns will be sent to each of the following individuals: the course instructor, the Program Director, and faculty advisor. - It is highly recommended that the student and the faculty member meet first to try to resolve the dispute, and it is the student's responsibility to make efforts to set up a meeting to address the written concerns with the faculty member.
 At any such meetings between the student and faculty member, the faculty member will keep written documentation of the efforts to resolve the dispute. - If the student and faculty member cannot come to agreement, then a meeting will be held with the student, the faculty member, and either the Associate Director of the Program, the Director of the Program, or the Provost based on availability.
-This administrative faculty representative shall attempt to reconcile the matter and will act as recorder at the meeting in order to provide a written record of the process.
+This administrative faculty representative shall attempt to reconcile the matter.
 This meeting will be scheduled within 10 business days of receipt of the written notification. - Final disposition of grading will rest with the faculty of record.
 The student will be notified of the final disposition within 10 business days of the conclusion of this meeting.